 *** Usually, there are 03 cases as follows:

-Case 1: When the required period of contribution expires but one member has not fully contributed as promised, the company registering the change in its charter capital by the actual value of contributed capital within 30 days as prescribed in Clause 4, Article 47 above will not be administratively sanctioned.
+Case 1: When the required period of contribution expires but one member has not fully contributed as promised, the company registering the change in its charter capital by the actual value of contributed capital within 30 days as prescribed in Clause 4, Article 47 will not be administratively sanctioned.

-Case 2: The company which does not register the change in charter capital as a member failed to contribute or fully contribute capital as promised within 30 days shall be imposed fine.
+Case 2: The company not registering the change in charter capital as a member failed to contribute or fully contribute capital as promised within 30 days shall be imposed fine.
 Pursuant to Article 28 of Decree No. 50/2016/ND-CP, a fine ranging from VND 10,000,000 to VND 20,000,000 shall be imposed for failing to register the change with the business registration authority when the company is not able to fully contribute capital as registered upon.